 - Dill is susceptible to gusts of the wind so either set up your greenhouse kit in a manner that ensures your dill plants are shielded, or close the doors and vents during extreme winds.

 - Dill is a relatively hardy herb.
 It does not require special care and is rarely susceptible to infections.
 However, on the rare occasion it is infected; leaf spot, along with fungal leaf and root infections, seems to overwhelm the herb very quickly.

 - Dill requires plenty of water, especially in the first month.
 During this period, apply about 4 inches of water every two days.

 Dill thrives in nutrient-rich soils that are well-drained with a pH ranging from 5.5 to 6.6.

-Dill needs plenty of the sunlight but can thrive in partly shade conditions; which is the reason the herb thrives inside greenhouse kits.
+Dill needs plenty of the sunlight but can thrive in partial shade conditions; which is the reason the herb thrives inside greenhouse kits.

 Mature dill plants often attain heights between 18 and 24 inches.
 However, you can start harvesting dill as soon as it has five or more well-formed leaves.
 Harvest by cutting off the leaves using a pair of scissors.
 If you have plenty of plants, you can cut off entire stalks.